lambda-land/Resource-DSL-Deploy/README.md

 > stack exec resource-dsl -- check
 ```

-If there are no choices of compression algorithm combined with encryption algorithm that satisfy the mission
-requirements, the application will return with exit code 3.
-Otherwise, if at least one variant successfully
+If there is some variant that meets the mission requirements, it will return with exit code 0.
+Otherwise,
-satsifies the mission requirements, it will return with exit code 0.
+it will return with exit code 2 if some static condition was not met (e.g. the keysize didn't match the
+algorithm) or exit code 3 if the particular 4-tuple specified in the mission requirements is not supported
+on both the client and server.

 The application will also output three report files into the outbox. `error.json` will contain a variational
 data structure containing any errors generated for a particular variant, such as failing to meet a particular